 Let’s take a closer look and see what Victrola got right with this player and where they didn’t quite hit the mark.

-Victrola 3-Speed Bluetooth Suitcase Turntable Review: Overview and Features
+Victrola VSC-550BT Review: Overview And Features

 If you’re familiar with the history of record players, then you already know that it all began in 1906, when Victrola really made a name for themselves in the audio world, thanks to their high-quality audio equipment that was truly one of a kind at the time.